UE and VR Development Technical Notes

 VR Devices

-When adapting UE for Oculus Rift and HTC Vive, make sure to change TrackingOrigin (EHMDTrackingOrigin::Type) to Floor.
-Otherwise, the default tracking origin is at eye level, causing the headset height to be incorrect in the game scene.
+When adapting UE for Oculus Rift and HTC Vive, be sure to change TrackingOrigin (EHMDTrackingOrigin::Type) to Floor, otherwise the default tracking origin will be at eye level, causing the headset position in the game scene to be incorrect.

-Another issue to be aware of is that when placing with PlayerStart, PlayerStart has a height, which may lead to incorrect height (depending on how your Pawn is written).
+Another issue is that when using PlayerStart, PlayerStart has a height, so the height may be incorrect (depending on how your Pawn is written).
 A solution is to override AGameModeBase‘s SpawnDefaultPawnAtTransform to specify the height.

 1